AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 of the type (the "temporary" used to hold one of the values during the swap steps).
 As long as the body can do that, any type will suffice, so the generic formals are written to be that permissive.
 What is the syntax that expresses that permissiveness, you ask?
-Consider simple, non-generic private types from the user's point of view.
+To answer that, first consider simple, non-generic private types from the user's point of view.
 For example:

 .. code-block:: ada